el-dani-cortes/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# Script that prints the absolute path name of the current working directory
+0-current_working_directory prints the absollute path name of the current working directory.